 You’ll also want to see if their equipment is environmentally friendly to make sure you are being responsible by hiring them.
 Along with this, you can check to see if they own or rent their equipment.
 Companies that rent equipment may charge higher costs as they try to cover their rental fees.

-How Much Is a Dredging Contractor?
+How Much Does a Dredging Contractor Cost?

 Costs will vary based on the size of the project, timeline, equipment used and disposal of the material.
 Before you agree to a contractor, get a detailed estimate, so you know what the projected costs are.
 You should ask to see an itemized breakdown of everything you will be spending money on.